What Are Pellet Grills?

 Wood-Grilling Pellet Flavor Guide

 Tastes vary.
 This chart is only a suggestion.
-Select the pellets that you believe would best complement the foods that you grill or smoke.
+Select the pellets that you believe would offer the most flavorful impact to the foods that you grill or smoke.

 How Much Do Pellet Grills Cost?